Our material topics

 We aim to maintain the certification of 100% of our operational assets to ISO 14001.

-As of year-end 2019, 100% of the operational assets of Uniper’s fully consolidated subsidiaries had retained their ISO 14001 certifications.
+As of year-end 2020, 100% of the operational assets of Uniper’s fully consolidated subsidiaries had retained their ISO 14001 certifications and in addition our Datteln 4 power plant in Germany was also certified.

 We’ve set a target to have no severe environmental incidents